ROBOTIS-GIT/emanual/docs/en/dxl/ax/ax-12a.md

 |:-------------:|:-----------:|
 | About 1&deg;C |   0 ~ 99    |

-`Caution` Do not set the temperature lower/higher than the default value.
+**CAUTION** : Do not set the temperature lower/higher than the default value.
 When the temperature alarm shutdown occurs, wait 20 minutes to cool the temperature before re-use.
 Keep using the product when the temperature is high can cause severe damage.
 {: .notice--warning}